 - Sets up fully operational Minecraft server in a couple of minutes

 - Raspbian / Ubuntu / Debian distributions supported

-- Installs and configures OpenJDK 9 (or OpenJDK 11 if available)
+- Installs and configures OpenJDK 11 (or higher if available)

 - Sets up Minecraft as a system service with option to autostart at boot

 - Automatic backups to minecraft/backups when server restarts

 - Updates automatically to the latest version when server is started

 - Easy control of server with start.sh, stop.sh and restart.sh scripts

 - Optional scheduled daily restart of Pi using cron

 - Optional configuration of video memory to 16MB (default 64MB) and overclocking MicroSD reader to 100Hz (default 50Hz) for maximum performance